SarahTaylorProject/trove_experiment/poetry_mashup/songs/Taylor Swift Blank Space.md

 Saw you there and I thought
 "Oh, my God, look at that face
 You look like my next mistake
 Love's a game, wanna play?"
-Ay
 New money, suit and tie
 I can read you like a magazine
 Ain't it funny?
 Rumors fly